-The condition affects people who are over 65, and it can be an affliction that affects women and men equally.
+The condition affects people who are over 65, and it can be an affliction that affects everyone equally.

 Treatments for DVT

 When you need it, your friends at Care-Med are there, and they can provide a pneumatic compression pump to reduce and prevent Deep Vein Thrombosis when you are in distress.
 The way a compression pump works is simple; it delivers a degree of pressure to the area to increase the blood flow by forcing the blood in the area to migrate back to the heart, stimulating circulation.
 The pump will help people who live a sedentary lifestyle and reduce the pain and swelling associated with DVT.

 The advantages of DVT therapy using a pneumatic compression pump

-- Blood flow is essential, and when you don’t have it, or it is significantly reduced, clots will occur.
+- Significantly reduced or absent blood flow leads to clot formation.
 Using a compression pump stimulates blood flow and reduces the risk of Deep Vein Thrombosis significantly.

 - Capillary filtration occurs when the force of pressure in the capillaries moves fluid.
 The pneumatic pump stimulates the capillaries’ pressure to move fluid – blood out of an area and keep the circulatory system functioning at a high level.

 - Blood flow and blood pressure return to normal levels.

-- Oxygen tension to the skin is increased when blood flow is increased.
+- Increasing blood flow elevates oxygen tension to the skin.
 Oxygen travels in the blood from the lungs, and that is how your body receives oxygen.